 Cooling or heat rejection of air-conditioning systems is based on thermodynamic principles and involves heat transfer between fluids.
 Heat generated from the process is released to the environment.
-According to the different cooling medium of condenser, air-conditioning system can be divided into two categories, namely air-cooled and water-cooled system.
-In general, water-cooled air-conditioning systems have a higher COP (Coefficient of Performance) than air-cooled air-conditioning system and thus provide energy savings.
+By the different cooling medial, air-conditioning systems can be divided into two categories, namely air-cooled and water-cooled systems.
+In general, a water-cooled air conditioning system has a higher COP (Coefficient of Performance) than an air-cooled air-conditioning system and thus provides energy savings.

-The condenser cooling system in a water-cooled air-conditioning system can be of different types; cooling tower or liquid-cooled air cooler.
+The condenser cooling system in water-cooled air-conditioning systems can be of different types; cooling tower or liquid-cooled air cooler.
 If the building site is situated near seawater, seawater cooled condenser cooling offers substantial energy savings of up to 30%.

-A conventional air-conditioning system is design for production of 6/12°C cooling water for use in ventilation cooling surfaces.
+A conventional air-conditioning system designed for production of 6-12°C cooling water for use in ventilation cooling surfaces.
 When the seawater is cold enough (below 5.5°C) the system can operate in free cooling mode i.e. generation of cooling is maintained without the use of the cooling machine.
 The seawater is directly pumped to a seawater plate heat exchanger and used to cool the cooling water.
 The free cooling system is highly energy-efficient since only the seawater pumps are running and not the compressors.